AntonioSCGarcia/Portfolio/README.md

 - [X] Task

   The challenge was to build a solution that automatically assigns and distributes leads from various sources (emails, web pages, calls, etc.) and restricts access to specific list views for each team.
-This also involved simplifying the user interface and instructing the team on how to access relevant data.
+This also involved simplifying the user interface and instructing the team to access relevant data.

 - [X] Action

   Using Salesforce’s Object Manager and Lightning App Builder, I designed the Web-to-Lead form to map new information, allowing categorization of lead locations and accurate capture of lead information.
 I then configured assignment rules to allocate the leads to the appropriate teams based on predefined criteria such as source and location.
 Additionally, I customized the Lightning App to streamline tab access and list views, ensuring each team could easily access only the leads relevant to their specific hotel location.
 I also configured escalation rules and urgent queues to handle neglected leads promptly.
-Security settings were configured to maintain record view/edit access for specific roles high up in the hierarchy.
+Security settings were configured to maintain record view/edit access for specific roles high in the hierarchy.

 - [X] Results